 Hope Cottage Pregnancy and Adoption Center is a nonprofit, non-faith based adoption agency located in Dallas, Texas.
 The center provides counseling, education and adoption services.

 The Cradle has offices in Illinois and Indiana and is renowned as one of the foremost adoption agencies in the country and also provides lifelong support to all who have been touched by adoption.
 It is the only adoption agency in the country with an on-site nursery for babies to stay while their parents decide if adoption is indeed the right decision for them.

 The Barker Adoption Foundation

 The Barker Adoption Foundation is a nonprofit adoption agency licensed in Maryland, Virginia, and Washington, D.C.
 It not only offers the traditional domestic infant adoption services but also focuses on placing older children from U.S. foster care and international adoptions from China, Colombia, India and South Korea.
 They also provide lifelong post-adoption education, training and counseling services.

 Other Assistance Options

-You may want to look into charitable organizations that offer assistance - both financial and through support - to women who are pregnant.
+You may want to look into charitable organizations that offer assistance to pregnant mothers - both financial and through support.
 These organizations can offer counseling as well as help you prepare for your baby's birth with clothes, baby items, and cribs.
 These centers also may connect you with appropriate health centers, parenting classes, and assistance finding housing.
 They may also guide you through the birthing process and can help you find counselors to discuss what your next options are.

 The OptionLine website provides free, confidential help.
 It also offers information about pregnancy signs and symptoms and all the additional options that are available to you.
 The website can then direct you to a local pregnancy help center near where you live.
 You can also text the HelpLine at 313131.